Adding Alt Text

 Keep It Brief

 - Alt text should be clear and succinct.
-This ensures that screen reader users get quick, useful descriptions.
+This ensures that screen reader users receive quick and helpful descriptions.

 Avoid “Image of” or “Picture of”